-Alexander will be the first astronaut to return straight home after a spaceflight for rehabilitation.
-From their landing site, NASA astronaut Reid Wiseman will return to Houston, USA, cosmonaut commander Maxim Suraev will fly to Star City, near Moscow, Russia, while Alexander will be welcomed at ESA’s astronaut centre in Cologne, Germany.
+Alexander was the first astronaut to return straight home after a spaceflight for rehabilitation.
+From their landing site, NASA astronaut Reid Wiseman returned to Houston, USA, cosmonaut commander Maxim Suraev flew to Star City, near Moscow, Russia, while Alexander was welcomed at ESA’s astronaut centre in Cologne, Germany.

-Using state-of-the-art equipment at the German Aerospace Center’s Envihab facility, technicians will monitor Alexander’s health and get him to stand on his own two feet as soon as possible.
+Using state-of-the-art equipment at the German Aerospace Center’s Envihab facility, technicians monitored Alexander’s health.

-Some experiments demand immediate access to Alexander before his body changes under the influence of gravity.
-Scientists will draw blood, conduct MRI scans and ask questions in the name of science.
+Some experiments demanded immediate access to Alexander before his body changed under the influence of gravity.
+Scientists drew blood, conducted MRI scans and asked questions in the name of science.

-Another group of people interested in Alexander are the mission controllers and operational support people.
-A thorough debriefing is held with multiple teams to understand how things went, what could be improved and how to do things better on the next mission.
+Another group of people interested in Alexander were the mission controllers and operational support people.
+A thorough debriefing was held with multiple teams to understand how things went, what could be improved and how to do things better on the next mission.